 - Does the screen reader tell the user what to fill into the form fields?

 - If you don’t know how to test with a screen reader, please submit your form to firstname.lastname@example.org to test.

 The tab order (or reading order) is important to those who are blind or physically disabled.

 - To check the reading order of a form, try tabbing through the form.
 Does it land on the form fields in the order someone would want to fill it out?
 If it doesn’t you will need to edit the order of the form fields.

 If you are just making questions and leaving a space for answers instead of formatting your document as an actual form, make sure it is clear what you want the students to do.
 For example, if you want students to fill in their responses to your questions below the question, write that out so it’s obvious to someone who cannot see.

 Mathematical equations and scientific notations must be written with MathType (an MS Office equation editor plugin) or Libre Office’s native equation editor and saved in a source folder in your course files.
-This enables Disability Services to access those files and convert them to an accessible format for a visually impaired student.
+This enables Accessible Ed & Disability Resources to access those files and convert them to an accessible format for a visually impaired student.
 For more information, see the Math Accessibility Report.

 A great way to begin checking the accessibility of your Microsoft Word document is to use the built-in accessibility checker.